ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 These should be obtained by linearizing the equilibrium KKT system and solving the resulting sensitivity system.

+These calculations should not be massively costly relative to the equilibrium solve if implemented carefully, because the same KKT structure or factorization can often be reused for multiple right-hand sides.
+They are still nontrivial, but they are much more attractive than repeated finite-difference re-solves.

 ## 13.3 KKT linearization